 Bennie Rackley was sent home from Meridiah High School last week after a run-in with a white student in the library.
-Rackley said later that the boy told him, "Nigger ----s," and he answered, "So do you," The white boy hit him, and Rackley kicked andhit him back.
-(From Patricia James) Joseph H. Willis died at 11:30 p.m. the night of Nov.9in the county hospital.
+Rackley said later that the boy told him, "Nigger ----s," and he answered, "So do you," The white boy hit him, and Rackley kicked and hit him back.
+(From Patricia James) Abbeville Joseph H. Willis died at 11:30 p.m. the night of Nov.9 in the county hospital.
 Charlie Morrison died at 6 p.m. the same day in the hospital.
 Funerals for both were at St. Peter Baptist Church.
-(From James J. Vaughan) Tuskegee Lucius D. Amerson, sheriff-elect of Macon County, is spending a week at Western Reserve University in Cleveland, Ohio, to attend special classes on law enforcement.
-Before leaving for Cleveland, Amerson traveled to Biloxi, Miss., to speak to a fraternity.
-Tuscaloosa Birmingham attorney Demetrius Newton talked about Southern justice at the Nov.
-9 meeting of the Tuscaloosa Council on Human Relations, He said Negroes from a poor neighborhood are at a disadvantage in a court where justice is dispensed by whites.
-Newton told the audience that he had the greatest respect for the statue of Justice.
-"She is a beautiful woman, tender and gentle, with a sword and shield to protect the innocent," he said, "But the greatest thing about Justice is that she'sblind-she can't see color."
-(From Judith Greenville Edward Rudolph, one of the civil rights workers who were here in 1965 when the demonstrations were so heavy, returned to Greenville recently.
+(From James J. Vaughan) Tuskegee Lucius D. Amerson, sheriff-elect of Macon County, is spending a week at Greenville Edward Rudolph, one of the civil rights workers who were here in 1965 when the demonstrations were so heavy, returned to Greenville recently.
 Some people seemed happy about his return.
 But the majority of the seniors at Southside High School acted as if nothing could lift them.
-Jimmie L. Purifoy, associate editor of the school paper, said, "I might be with him after school hours, but not during school hours....
+Jimmie L. Purifoy, associate editor of the school paper, said, "I might be with him after school hours, but not during school hours ....
 I will have nothing to do with any interfering with our school because I am a senior.
 I plan to graduate and I believe a Tom's education is better than none at all."
 (From Henry Clay Moorer) Meridian, Miss.